Homemade Vanilla Extract Recipe

 For me, knowing exactly what is in the products I use while baking for my family is very important.
 Maybe it’s important to you too?
-Well then, homemade Mexican vanilla is the perfect place to start!
+Well then, homemade vanilla extract is the perfect place to start!

 Not only it is a simple process, it makes a wonderful gift for anyone who likes to bake.
-Just in case you want to gift this vanilla to someone special this year, I’m including this printable tag for your use!
+Just in case you want to gift this vanilla extract to someone special this year, I’m including this printable tag for your use!

 Where to Find Food Safe Bottles for Homemade Extract

 You can find glass bottles just about anywhere these days.
 However, there are a few things you need to look for before using a bottle for extract.
 First, make sure that they have a good closure (cork is fine, but swing top is better).

 You also need to make sure that the bottles are FOOD GRADE.
 If they are for decorative purposes only, they may be treated with lead, and you definitely don’t want that in your vanilla extract!

 These bottles are Made in Italy and are completely food grade.
 And you can buy them in bulk if you are going to be making extract as gifts.

 This extract needs at least 3 months to age before use.
 6 months is better.
 So if you’re going to be giving this away at Christmas, start early.

 I like to have a few bottles aging in the pantry, because we go through this stuff so fast!
 Seriously though, if the recipe has sugar in it, it’s also getting a splash of vanilla extract.